Deep Diving into API Security

 APIs allow systems to communicate seamlessly.
 However, this central role also makes them attractive targets for cyber attacks.
 This article examines the critical threats, highlights common API security vulnerabilities, and highlights best practices that can be used to strengthen your API security strategy.
 We also take a look at key compliance requirements.

-What are the most common threats to APIs?
+The most common threats to APIs

 - Injection Attacks